Energy in Indonesia: Biomass

 An estimated 55% of Indonesia's population, 128 million people, primarily rely upon traditional biomass (mainly wood) for cooking.
 Reliance on this source of energy has the disadvantage that poor people in rural areas have little alternative but to collect timber from forests, and often cut down trees, to collect wood for cooking.

 A pilot project of Palm Oil Mill Effluent (POME) Power Generator with the capacity of 1 Megawatt has been inaugurated in September 2014.

 Hydroelectricity

 Indonesia has 75 GW of hydro potential, although only around 5 GW has been utilized.
+Currently, only 34GW of Indonesia's total hydro potential can feasibly be utilized due to high development costs in certain areas.
 Indonesia also set a target of 2 GW installed capacity in hydroelectricity, including 0.43 GW micro-hydro, by 2025.
+Indonesia has a potential of around 459.91 MW for micro hydropower developments, with only 4.54% of it being currently exploited.

 Geothermal energy

 Indonesia uses some geothermal energy.
 According to the Renewable Energy Policy Network's Renewables 2013 Global Status Report, Indonesia has the third largest installed generating capacity in the world.
 With 1.3 GW installed capacity, Indonesia trails only the United States (3.4 GW) and the Philippines (1.9 GW), ahead of Mexico (1.0 GW), Italy (0.9 GW), New Zealand (0.8 GW), Iceland (0.7 GW), and Japan (0.5 GW).
 The current official policy is to encourage the increased use of geothermal energy for electricity production.
 Geothermal sites in Indonesia include the Wayang Windu Geothermal Power Station and the Kamojang plant, both in West Java.

 The development of the sector has been proceeding rather more slowly than hoped.
 Expansion appears to be held up by a range of technical, economic, and policy issues which have attracted considerable comment in Indonesia.
 However, it has proved difficult to formulate policies to respond to the problems.

 Two new plants are slated to open in 2020, at Dieng Volcanic Complex in Central Java and at Mount Patuha in West Java.